Twitter event networks and the Superstar model: Related results and questions

-thus exhibiting a degree exponent of three.
-The Superstar Model changes the degree exponent of the non-superstar vertices from three to $(3-2p)/(1-p)$ (see Theorem \ref{thm:DegreeEvolutionLaw}).
-Further, for the preferential attachment model the maximal degree scales like $n^{1/2}$ (\cite{mori2007degree}), while for the Superstar Model, the maximal non-superstar degree scales like $n^{\gamma}$ with $\gamma = (1-p)/(2-p)$. \\(b) {\bf Statistical estimation:} We use real data on various Twitter streams to analyze the empirical performance of the Superstar Model and compare this with typical preferential attachment models in Section \ref{sec:data}.
-Estimating the parameters from the data raises a host of new interesting statistical questions.
-See \cite{wiuf2006likelihood} where such questions were first raised and likelihood based schemes were proposed in the context of usual preferential attachment models.
-Considering how often such models are used to draw quantitative conclusions about real networks, proving consistency of such procedures as well as developing methodology to compare different estimators in the context of models of evolving networks would be of great interest to a number of different fields. \\(c) {\bf Stable age distribution:} The proofs for the degree distribution build heavily on the analysis of the stable age distribution for a single type continuous time branching process in \cite{nerman1981convergence}.
-We extend this analysis to the context of a two type variant whose evolution mirrors the discrete type model.
-Using Perron-Frobenius theory a wide array of structural properties are known about such models (see \cite{jagers-nerman-comp-multi}).
-The models used in our proof technique are relatively simpler and we can give complete proofs using special properties of the continuous time embeddings, including special martingales which play an integral role in the treatment (see e.g. Proposition \ref{pro:conts-mp}).
-There have been a number of recent studies on various preferential attachment models using continuous time branching processes, see e.g. \cite{rudas2007random,athreya2008growth,deijfen2010random}.
-For the usual preferential attachment model ($p=0$), \cite{pittel-height} using embeddings in continuous time and results on the first birth time in such branching processes \cite{kingman-age-depen} shows that the height satisfies
+The proofs for the degree distribution build heavily on the analysis of the stable age distribution for a single type continuous time branching process in \cite{nerman1981convergence}.
+We extend this analysis to the context of a two-type variant whose evolution mirrors the discrete type model.
+Using Perron--Frobenius theory, a wide array of structural properties are known about such models (see~\cite{jagers-nerman-comp-multi}).
+The models used in our proof technique are relatively simpler and we can give complete proofs using special properties of the continuous time embeddings, including special martingales that play an integral role in the treatment (see, e.g., Proposition~\ref{pro:conts-mp}).
+There have been a number of recent studies on various preferential attachment models using continuous time branching processes; see, for example, \cite{rudas2007random,athreya2008growth,deijfen2010random}.
+For the usual preferential attachment model ($p=0$), \cite{pittel-height} {{uses}} embeddings in continuous time and results on the first birth time in such branching processes (see \cite{kingman-age-depen}) to show that the height satisfies

+Here, we use a similar technique, but we first need to extend \cite {kingman-age-depen} to the setting of multitype branching processes.